McUsr/FB/Docs/technical/DelegateSkeleton.md

 ### Tasks

+The delegate:

+* Gets a symlink and the backup scheme from the Governor to process.

+* Sets up the job by asserting that we have everything we need.

+* Checks if we need to make the backup.

+* Prepares the destination folder if we do need to make a backup.

+* looks for any  exclude files

+* sets any verbose options

+* creates the  file name for the backup.

-The delegate makes the backup, and, when done, it tries to rotate backups, if it made a new folder to store backups in for this day, during this run.
+makes the backup, and, when done, it tries to rotate backups, if it made a new folder to store backups in for this day, during this run.
 (See **backup rotation**)

-### Modus operandi
+### RUNTIME MODES

 Either services are operating in "SERVICE" mode, which is when they are executed from a running service with the governor